thearnabsaha/Brainly/Readme.md

 ## Overview

 Brainly is a full-stack application designed to manage and share content such as tweets, videos, and links.
 The project consists of a **client** built with React, TypeScript, and TailwindCSS, and a **server** built with Node.js, Express, and MongoDB.
+Additionally, a new type of client has been added to enhance the user experience.

 ---